Irina-Ivanovitch/Bunker-Koslova-NoKey/README.md

 3- The mapgroupproto.xml file adds loot points in underground buildings that do not exist in vanilla, just copy all the lines of the file and paste them into your own mapgroupproto.xml file

 4- The BunkerNokey.dze file allows you via DayzEditor Loader to put this mapping on your server.

+5- The Bonus Triggers directory, allows you to add the file cfgundergroundtriggers.json to plunge your bunker in the dark ( jv n or lamp required), just copy all the lines of the file and paste them into your own file cfgundergroundtriggers.json .

+It was made possible thanks to my friend Alpha Bravo --> http://steamcommunity.com/profiles/76561198039591861